Many pests cause chewing damage to plants. One of them is the grasshopper.

 Using a fluffy brush or a makeup brush to dust your plants with flour is another great way to get rid of grasshoppers.

-Regular household flour, when it mixes with the pests’ saliva, creates a glue that seals up the mouth.
+Regular household flour creates a glue that seals up the mouth when it mixes with the pests’ saliva.
 As a result, they will likely die of hunger before they can get it off.

 11. Frogs

-A pond or any other shallow water feature will attract frogs to your garden, and they love eating grasshoppers.
-In dry areas, toads are also good for getting rid of these insects.
+A pond or shallow water will attract frogs to your garden.
+They love eating grasshoppers.
+Toads are also good for getting rid of these insects.

 12. Neem Oil